 Loita Hills Walking Safari- Ndarara Route.
-Hiking and exploring in the Loita Hills are notable for the variety of its sceneries, this ranges from rolling hills
+Hiking and exploring in the Loita Hills are notable for the variety of its sceneries, which ranges from rolling hills

 Loita Hills offers some of the best hiking trails in Kenya at altitudes of over 2100m above sea level, with panoramic views of distant mountains and lakes from various vantage points.
 The “Sacred Forest” is filled with cedar, podo and strangler figs, waterfalls, and spectacular birdlife.
 Furthermore, the area is inaccessible to vehicles hence it has maintained relatively untouched wilderness.
 Colobus monkeys roam the tree-tops while you’ll also likely encounter elephants, buffalo, baboon, bushbuck, bush pig, leopard, and hyena.
 Your private guided hiking safari features a route custom-tailored to your physical abilities and interests.
 It’s an adventure to thrill even the most seasoned hikers.